Dj-Codeman/dir_watcher/README.md

 Dir Watcher is a small Rust library for monitoring filesystem events on a directory.
-It wraps the [`notify`](https://docs.rs/notify/) crate and exposes an async API for receiving change events via a Tokio broadcast channel.
+It wraps the [`notify`](https://docs.rs/notify/) crate and exposes an async API for receiving change events via a Tokio `mpsc` channel.

 ## Features